call 1800 257 600 email [email protected]

 Not everyone with the symptoms above will have cancer, but see your general practitioner (GP) if you are concerned.

-If your doctor suspects you have HPRCC, they may order some of the following tests to confirm the diagnosis and refer you to a specialist for treatment.
+If your doctor suspects you have tumours associated with HPRCC, they may order some of the following tests to confirm the diagnosis and refer you to a specialist for treatment.
 The tests required for diagnosis will often vary based on the symptoms present, and where the tumour(s) are suspected to be located.

 • Cystoscopy (examination of the bladder).